On thermodynamics of compact objects: Thermodynamics in curved spacetime and thermodynamic volume

 When the quantum nature of the source is taken into account, the particle number can fluctuate and hence is not appropriate to be treated as a state parameter in equilibrium thermodynamics.
 Therefore, the grand canonical ensemble is generally used to describe quantum gases where the chemical potential $\mu$, in addition to temperature and volume, can be a state parameter that handles the change of particle number and is appropriately fixed.

 In similarity with the canonical ensemble, we verify the consistency between the global and local pictures in the grand canonical ensemble by demonstrating the additivity of the global grand potential $\Omega$, given in Eq.~(\ref{Helmholtzglobal}).
-In the global picture, the grand potential can be derived by the fundamental equation
+In the global picture, as in the conventional thermodynamics~\cite{Reichl:101976}, the grand potential can be derived from the fundamental equation

 where the global partition function $Z$ is